kiranjagz/python-learnings/README.md

 # python-learnings
-Just learning some python using udemy and some online examples.
+Adding some python things.
+Maybe one day I will make it.